Last Updated on July 7, 2023 by Rebecca Lake

-When you have planned expenses you need to pay for, sinking funds can help you save for them.
+When you have planned expenses you need to pay for or specific money goals you’re working toward, sinking funds can help you save for them.

-A sinking fund is money you set aside for a specific expense or financial goal.
-Sinking funds are separate from savings accounts or emergency funds, in that they’re used for a clear purpose.
+A sinking fund holds money that you set aside for a specific purpose or expense.
+Sinking funds are separate savings accounts from emergency fund, which are designed to help you cover unexpected expenses.

 So why is it called sinking funds?

-Sinking funds are called that because the balance goes down as you withdraw money for planned expenses.
+Sinking funds get their name because the balance goes down as you withdraw money for planned expenses.

 The use of sinking funds was popular with the British government in the 1700s.
 On the advice of Robert Walpole, a sinking fund was established by Parliament in 1717 to help reduce the millions of pounds in debt that resulted from the British-French wars of the late 1600s.

 Sinking funds work by allowing you to save money regularly toward a planned expense.
-Once the expense comes due, you withdraw money from the sinking fund to pay for it.
+Once it’s time to pay for whatever you’ve been saving for, you can withdraw money from the sinking fund to pay for it.

 A sinking fund may be created with a specific target date in mind if you’re saving for a one-time expense.
-For example, you might establish a sinking fund for a vacation you plan to take six months from now.
+For example, you might set up a sinking fund in December to save for a vacation you plan to take the following June.

 - Moving expenses if you’re planning to relocate

-- Vehicle maintenance and repairs (including new tires, oil changes and other services)
+- Vehicle maintenance (including new tires, oil changes, and other services)

 - Pet care and vet bills